This post was last updated Oct. 5, 2021.

-Instead of using general hashtags such as #homesforsale or #(insert your city)realtor, Smith says you need to get hyperlocal with your tags, and choose two or three that will get you in front of the specific audience you want to serve.
+Instead of using general hashtags such as #homesforsale or #(insert your city)realtor, Smith says you need to get hyperlocal with your tags.
+Choose two or three that will get you in front of the specific audience you want to serve.

 “It’s like Google — you ain’t gonna rank for ‘homes for sale,’ and you aren’t going to rank for those other important words.
 Those hashtags are a total waste of your time,” Smith added.

 “But the hyperlocal ones will work.
 You might actually get the right followers from that,” he said.
 “But there’s not a magical hashtag that will suddenly blow up your business.”